dahlstromsec/networking-handbook/README.md

 # Networking Handbook

-A practical networking handbook built while studying cybersecurity.
+A practical networking handbook covering modern networking fundamentals with real-world examples and cybersecurity context.

 This repository contains my personal networking handbook covering the fundamental concepts, protocols and technologies used in modern computer networks.